Hexxeh/rpi-update/README.md

 You can use it to automate updates.

+#### `WANT_PI4`

+To explicitly request an update comprehensive of Rasberry PI 4 files, run:

+    sudo WANT_PI4=1 rpi-update

+This will download suitable environments for all Raspberry PI models.

+#### `SKIP_CHECK_PARTITION`

+To skip the boot partition size check when installing Raspberry PI 4 files, run:

+    sudo SKIP_CHECK_PARTITION=1 rpi-update

+Note that a 256M FAT boot partition is recommended, any less could result in a system that will not boot.

 ## Troubleshooting

 There are two possible problems related to SSL certificates that may prevent